Convergence for adaptive resampling of random Fourier features: The resampling iterations

 Assume the probability to be in state $\omega_m$ is $q(j,\omega_m)$, after the resampling in iteration $j$, then the probability after the random walk in $\frac{\pi}{L}\mathbb Z^d$ satisfies

 where $p(\omega_m,\omega_n)$ is the transition probability for the random walk from $\omega_m$ to $\omega_n$ and $\epsilon_j$ is the cutoff in iteration $j$.
-Before the projection to a lattice point we have the normal distributed transition probability
+Before the projection to a lattice point we have the normally distributed transition probability

 where $t>0$ is the chosen variance, which cannot be much smaller than $(\pi/L)^2$ due to the projection to lattice points.
 After the projection to a lattice point the transition probability changes slightly to